Dave Rempis: Life and career

-Rempis also works as a presenter in the Chicago area.
-He has served as a curator for the Elastic Arts Foundation’s weekly "Improvised Music" concert series, helped establish the Umbrella Music collective and its annual music festival, worked as lead organizer of the Downtown Sound Gallery concert series at Gallery 37, and was also a key organizer of the yearly Pitchfork Music Festival.
+Rempis also works as a programmer in the Chicago area.
+He curated the weekly "Improvised Music" concert series at Elastic Arts (2002-2023), helped establish the Umbrella Music collective and its annual music festival, worked as lead organizer of the Downtown Sound Gallery concert series at Gallery 37, and organized the yearly Pitchfork Music Festival.

+Rempis added the soprano saxophone to his arsenal of instruments after his friend and mentor Mars Williams (d.
+November 2023) left his soprano saxophone to Rempis after years of battling cancer.